Cheap football jerseys: how to choose between fan version and player version

-Fan vs. player version: the real difference
+Fan version and player version: the real difference

 A cut designed for two different uses

 The fan version often remains the best balance for regular use.
-It's more forgiving if you wear a hoodie underneath, if you prefer a looser fit, or if you want a jersey that's easy to wear right from the first outing.
+It’s more forgiving if you wear a hoodie underneath, if you prefer a looser fit, or if you want a jersey that’s easy to wear from the first outing.

 How to choose the right size